Sound, designed

 From the dancefloor to the design table

 That practical experience of crowd dynamics is anchored by deep scientific application.
-Tariq co-founded Meya, a neuroscience based audio wellness platform that translates clinical research into everyday listening experiences.
+Tariq co-founded Meya, a neuroscience-based audio wellness platform that translates clinical research into everyday listening experiences.

-Today, this exact intersection of live music culture, psychoacoustics and architectural discipline forms the DNA of Sonic Design Studios.
+Today, this intersection of live music culture, psychoacoustics and architectural discipline forms the DNA of Sonic Design Studios.

 The Designer's Guide to Cognitive Load